anima-wg/brski-cloud/anima-brski-cloud.md

 # Introduction

-Bootstrapping Remote Secure Key Infrastructures {{BRSKI}} BRSKI specifies automated and secure provisioning  of nodes (which are called pledges) with cryptographic keying material (trust  anchors and certificates) to enable authenticated and confidential communication with other similarily enrolled nodes.
+Bootstrapping Remote Secure Key Infrastructures {{BRSKI}} BRSKI specifies automated and secure provisioning  of nodes (which are called pledges) with cryptographic keying material (trust  anchors and certificates) to enable authenticated and confidential communication with other similarly enrolled nodes.
 This is also called enrolment.

 In BRSKI, the pledge performs enrolment by communicating with a BRSKI Registrar belonging to the owner of the pledge.